 The initial term of the lease will be for 12 months.
 The lease will renew for a 12-month term unless good cause exists not to renew the lease.
-A Notice of Rent Adjustment shall be provided to the Resident annually with the required monthly rental payment amount and all other covenants, terms and conditions of the Lease remain the same.
+The LACDA will provide the household with an Annual Notice of Change to Public Housing Lease Agreement ("Addendum"), which will be signed by the Property Manager or Area Manager.
+The Lease Addendum will include the monthly rental payment amount and all other covenants, terms and conditions of the Lease will remain the same.
+The adult household members are not required to sign the Lease Addendum renewal.